Configuring Apache HTTP Reverse-Proxy

 Apache SSL configuration

-Set openSSL configuration location:
+Set OpenSSL configuration location:

 C:\> set OPENSSL_CONF=C:\tomcat\extras\Apache\conf\openssl.cnf